Approximately 45 million Americans go on a diet–officially or unofficially–every year.

 Yet with all of those dieting headlines plastered on magazines, news articles, and bookstore shelves, the dieting industry is fraught with mythology.
 It can be tempting to buy that issue of Prevention that promises the loss of twelve pounds in two weeks–but how do you sift fact from fiction?

 I always recommend doing your research prior to committing to any diet program or initiative.
+This is especially important for diets that require a monthly commitment, like WW, Nutrisystem, and Noom.
 In the meantime, however, here are some of the most prominent dieting myths debunked for your benefit.

 #1.
 Myth: Most diets don’t work.